 Unlike some cities, Lebanon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lebanon are a mix of both white- and blue-collar jobs.
 Overall, Lebanon is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lebanon who work in office and administrative support (10.72%), sales jobs (10.62%), and management occupations (8.14%).
+There are especially a lot of people living in Lebanon who work in office and administrative support (10.12%), sales jobs (9.86%), and management occupations (8.38%).

-The overall education level of Lebanon is somewhat higher than in the average US city of 21.84%: 27.40% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Lebanon who are college-educated is somewhat higher than the average US community of 21.84%: 25.89% of adults in Lebanon have at least a bachelor's degree.

 The per capita income in Lebanon in 2018 was $29,880, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $119,520 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.

 The most common language spoken in Lebanon is English.
 Other important languages spoken here include Spanish and Polish.